Multitask Learning Can Improve Worst-Group Outcomes: Synthetic Data Experiments

 \section{Synthetic Data Experiments}

-We begin with an empirical study of a simplified setting of training a two-layer linear model on synthetic data.
-By a exploring such a setting, we hope ground our informal intuition from Section \ref{sec:informal_motivation} in experiment.
+We initiate our investigation with an empirical study in a simplified context, involving the training of a two-layer linear model on synthetic data.
+This exploration is designed to substantiate the informal intuition introduced in Section \ref{sec:informal_motivation} through concrete empirical findings.